build-engineering/build-buddy/Getting_Started.md

 ### Vertex AI Configuration (for Agent Deployment)

-AgentLabUI allows you to deploy agents to Google Cloud's Vertex AI using the Agent Development Kit (ADK).
+Build Buddy allows you to deploy agents to Google Cloud's Vertex AI using the Agent Development Kit (ADK).

 1. **Google Cloud Project:** Your Firebase project is also a Google Cloud Project.
 You can use this same project for Vertex AI.
 2. **Enable Vertex AI API:**